 Skip to main content

 @voightxyz/openai instruments the official OpenAI Node SDK.
-Wrap your client once and every chat.completions.create — non-streaming or streaming — lands in Voight with prompts, tokens, cache reads, tool calls, latency, and errors.
+Wrap your client once and every chat.completions.create or responses.create call — non-streaming or streaming — lands in Voight with prompts, tokens, cache reads, tool calls, latency, and errors.
 This is the same SDK-instrumentation model Sentry / Vercel AI / LangChain use.
-Same backend, same dashboard as library mode — events from both land side-by-side under the same agent.
+Same backend, same dashboard as @voightxyz/anthropic and library mode — events from all three land side-by-side under the same agent.
+From the root of your app:

 Install